-- The right to use tax credits subject to the moratorium and issued during fiscal year 2016-2017 will be limited to 50% of such credits in taxable years commencing after December 31, 2016 and before January 1, 2018.
-Similarly, such credits may be claimed up to 50% in taxable years commencing after December 31, 2017 and before January 1, 2019, and any remainder in subsequent taxable years. - The right to use tax credits subject to the moratorium and issued during fiscal year 2017-2018 will be limited to 50% of such credits in taxable years commencing after December 31, 2017 and before January 1, 2019.
+- The right to use tax credits subject to the moratorium and issued during fiscal year 2017-2018 will be limited to 50% of such credits in taxable years commencing after December 31, 2017 and before January 1, 2019.
 Similarly, such credits may be claimed up to 50% in taxable years commencing after December 31, 2018 and before January 1, 2020, and any remainder in subsequent taxable years. - The tax credit carry forward limitation period is suspended until January 1, 2018 for any tax credit subject to the moratorium that is also subject to a carry forward use limitation period. - Extends from taxable years commencing after January 1, 2016 to taxable years commencing after January 1, 2018, the moratorium on tax credits subject to the Informative Return requirement on tax credits issued as of June 30, 2013.